joeross/joeross.dev/README.md

 3. Edit `index.html` and put stuff there.
 4. Wait a minute for GitHub to publish your site.
 Then, check `<yourusername>.github.io` in a new browser tab
 5. (Optional) [Point your domain to Github](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

-Per [CC0](http://creativecommons.org/publicdomain/zero/1.0/), to the extent possible under law, [the contributors](https://github.com/indieweb/blank-gh-site/graphs/contributors) have waived all copyright and related or neighboring rights to this work.